Pricing’s role in driving business success. 7 areas where pricing strategy can yield profitable outcomes.

 However, many of us will acknowledge that pricing is often something we consider last when compared to the more exciting aspects of doing business” such as launching a new product or developing an ad campaign.
 In fact, pricing is often done on a relatively arbitrary basis in many organizations.
 Some organizations have however noted the opportunity and acted on it.

 Pricing can play a key role in a business

-On the other extreme, consider luxury brands that offer high quality products or services.
-Although their quality differentiates them, it has to be acknowledged that the premium pricing plays a big role in the cachet which makes them so attractive.
+On the other extreme, consider luxury brands that offer high-quality products or services.
+Although their quality differentiates them, it has to be acknowledged that premium pricing plays a big role in the cachet which makes them so attractive.

 An alternative approach to pricing

 Some businesses have flipped this problem on its head and started out in the opposite direction.
 They understand the price point at which they are likely to attract a large concentration of consumers in a category.
 They then develop a product or service that is desirable at that price.
 This forces them to focus on what matters and what doesn’t in terms of features.

 By doing this, unnecessary features that are often part of any new product or service are culled.
 This is a strategy that has been adopted for the last century by a number of successful businesses such as McDonald’s and IKEA.
 Yet, it is an approach that is often not widely appreciated.

 Although this approach places pricing first, it is not the only approach to being successful, as not all pricing decisions revolve around prices.
 Some will focus on features first.
 What this approach teaches us however is one of the fundamental tenets of pricing strategy that is broadly applicable:

 - Understand the price at which you can attract sufficient customers to create a viable business.